rstol/romeostoll.com/_pages/about.md

 ## Me in 10 seconds

-I’ve been a DJ, entrepreneur, and [backpacker](/gallery).
+I’ve been a [DJ](https://soundcloud.com/romeo-stoll), [entrepreneur](https://www.shn.ch/region/regionale-wirtschaft/2016-10-01/kantonsschueler-werden-unternehmer), and [backpacker](/gallery).

-I’m an ETH MTEC student, [coder](/repositories), and explorer of different point of views.
+I’m an [ETH MTEC student](/cv), [coder](/repositories), and explorer of different point of views.

 Swiss native, I live in Zürich.

 ## What am I doing now?

-studying at ETH Zürich, finishing projects, and learning new hobbies…
+studying at ETH Zürich, finishing projects, and learning new hobbie like sailing and judo!

 Sometimes, I'm in exploration mode, listening, reading, trying new experiences, and taking in new information.

-Sometimes, I put my head down, focusing, working, and finishing what I started.
+Sometimes, I put my head down, focusing, working, allowing imperfection to finish what I started.

-While I temporally separate the two modes, I must switch from one day to the next or finish a side project at night.

-Right now, I'm finishing what I've started in my short breaks between absorbing new information from my studies. \
-Lots of classes and challenging group projects.

-I'm having fun learning sailing and judo.